 Read along with Wodney as he surprises himself and his classmates by single-handedly saving the whole class from the big bad bully.
 Children will delight as shy Rodney Rat triumphs over all and his tiny voice decides the day, R’s or no R’s.

 Videos That Teach Compassion

 Each of the following videos has been chosen because each one shows ways in which your little learners can learn to apply compassion to their daily lives.
-You can find follow-up questions to each video within The Encouraging Classroom to have deeper discussions on why it is important to be compassionate with your students.
+You can find follow-up questions to each video within the Social Emotional Curriculum to have deeper discussions on why it is important to be compassionate with your students.

 1. Have Compassion – Empower Tools

 It’s super easy to be nice to the people you like, but it can be difficult to be nice to people who bother or annoy you.
 Practice tolerance and compassion for others with this positive, calming video.

 This video shows examples of what it does and does not mean to have compassion.
 It will help them to better understand how to be compassionate towards others.

 3. Character Education: Compassion